-Hello, I’m Janet – your County Training Manager and Deputy County Commissioner (Adult Support).
+Hello, I’m Janet – your Deputy County Commissioner (People).
 I have been connected with Scouting and Guiding since 1956, so consequently I have a wide experience of Scouting in a variety of roles from ACSL through to Deputy County Commissioner.
 I have also worked professionally for 13 years as a Field Commissioner. and then Field Development Officer for Scout HQ in the Counties of Avon, Cornwall, Devon and Somerset.
 I have wide experience in mentoring, coaching and conflict resolution and I have specialised in developing, delivering and managing training.

 I have a passion for Scouting and how it changes young lives forever.
 I also have a passion for music of all types, both listening and playing.
 I am an explorer at heart and long to visit new places worldwide.
 Although I no longer have a role with Young People I do enjoy sharing Scouting Skills with my 5 Grandchildren.